sgryphon/dotnet-distributed-tracing-examples/README.md

   }
 ```

-Add the Azure message bus primary connection string to `appsettings.json`, or pass in via the command line as below:
+Add the Azure message bus primary connection string to `appsettings.Development.json`  (or pass in via the command line as in the **Run all three applications** section):

 ```json
   "ConnectionStrings": {